11 Best Mattresses Without Fiberglass of 2023

 Do all mattresses have fiberglass?

 No, fiberglass isn’t a universal feature in mattresses.
-Natural latex mattresses usually contain another fire retardant, typically wool.
+As per our product examinations, natural latex mattresses usually contain another fire retardant, typically wool.
 This applies to all-latex mattresses and latex hybrids.
 While some memory foam mattresses and hybrids do contain fiberglass, many do not.
 Some mattress manufacturers rely on wool, plant fibers, or silica instead for fire protection.

 What mattress does not have fiberglass?